INDAPlus21/murnion-emilhul-project/README.md

 - [ ] Verb and Noun List
 - [ ] Task List
 - [ ] Energy Pattern List

+Game is broken down into 3 essential parts:
+Collection
+Crafting
+Use

 ### Collection
 Much like use, collection is handled through a series of “harvest” quests in which the player must fulfill a series of time-mana-complexity requirements for certain effects.